Davinci042/Leonard-Offor/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey after my degree in Biochemistry from the University of Nigeria started with 10 years as a manufacturing supervisor in the Fast moving consumer goods industry.
+My lifelong learning characteristic led me to develop a passion for cybersecurity, and I have transitioned into this field with 2 years of basic experience with Blacktech hub Canada.
+I aim to develop further by specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 My goal is to protect and defend information technology assets to enable my organization improve its security posture to achieve its business objectives in an ever-evolving threat landscape.

 ## Skills